pablo-icm/emm/content/publication/foulon-ecological-2008/index.md

   The three clades were detected in all biogeographical regions studied and were commonly found in sympatry.
 Cell abundances recorded for clades A and B were high, especially at coastal stations.
-Clade C, when detected, was always at low abundances and is suggested to be a low‐light clade.
+Clade C, when detected, was always at low abundances and is suggested to be a low-light clade.
 Shifts in the contribution of clades to total
-  M. pusilla abundance were observed along environmental gradients, both at local and basin‐wide scales.
+  M. pusilla abundance were observed along environmental gradients, both at local and basin-wide scales.
 This suggests that the phylogenetic clades occupy specific niches and confirms the existence of cryptic species within the morphospecies M. pusilla .
 Parameters which can precisely explain the distribution of these cryptic species remain to be elucidated.